SayreBlades/dask-ecs/README.md

 ## Install

+First clone this repo.

-Simply navigate to your [aws console cloudformation dash](https://console.aws.amazon.com/cloudformation) import the dask-ecs.yaml file.
+Then navigate to your [aws console cloudformation dash](https://console.aws.amazon.com/cloudformation) -> create stack -> choose a template -> Upload a template to Amazon S3 -> choose file -> then navigate to this dask-ecs.yaml file.
 In the web portal you can configure to your liking.

 ## Example Docker Scheduler